g-leech/argmin-gravitas/_includes/about/now.md

 		3. Becoming less well-rounded
 	  </div>
 	  <div class="insides">
 		My background is extremely mixed: a lot of philosophy, a bit of economics, a bit of stats, a bit of computer science, a bit of computational linguistics, a bit of epidemiology, a bit of literary criticism.
 But in research, much depends on you mastering one thing or one cluster of things.<br><br>So I am trying to become less rounded.
 This boils down to more maths.
-One carrot: I aim to fully understand the great explanations: relativity, QM, evolutionary dynamics, reinforcement learning, and computational complexity.
+One carrot: I aim to fully understand the great explanations: relativity, QM, evolutionary dynamics, Bayes, reinforcement learning, and computational complexity.
 		<br><br>
 		</div>
 	</div>